anupam2005/AzureCertificationPrep/README.md

 **Ultra disks** are the most expensive, yet **highest-performing disk** types available for Azure virtual machines.
 They support up to 64TB on a single disk.

+The following are all valid Azure Storage redundancy options - **Locally redundant storage, Zone-redundant storage, Geo-redundant storage, Read-access geo-redundant storage, Geo-zone-redundant storage and Read-access geo-zone-redundant storage.**

+**Azure Queue storage** is a service for **storing large numbers of messages** that can be accessed from anywhere in the world via **authenticated calls using HTTP or HTTPS**.

 ## 7. Database
 -----------